INTERNATIONAL ZEBRAFISH SOCIETY, INC.

 (approved 6/17/2014.
 Revised 1/19/2015, revised 3/2017, revised 5.27.2021)

 The name of this Corporation shall be the International Zebrafish Society, Inc. and shall be referred to in this document as the Society or the Corporation.
 The Society is incorporated as a Wisconsin nonstock corporation, which is recognized as tax-exempt under Section 501(c)(3) of the Internal Revenue Code.

 ARTICLE I: PURPOSE

-International Zebrafish Society, Inc. is created and shall be operated exclusively to represent and promote zebrafish scientific research worldwide, and facilitate the exchange of scientific information and resources within the international zebrafish community, and at all times shall operate consistent with the requirements of 501(c)(3) of the Internal Revenue Code of 1986 (the “Code”).
+International Zebrafish Society, Inc. is created and shall be operated exclusively to represent and promote zebrafish scientific research worldwide and facilitate the exchange of scientific information and resources within the international zebrafish research community, and at all times shall operate consistent with the requirements of 501(c)(3) of the Internal Revenue Code of 1986 (the “Code”).